 Over time, the city spread out over the surrounding landscape.

 The best place to start exploring the palatial city is the famous Riva, the harborside promenade lined with cafés and white benches shaded by palms.

 Bronze Gate, Split

 Through the Bronze Gate (which once opened directly onto the sea), we descend into a huge underground vault where locals sell arts and crafts.

 At the far end, steps lead up to the Peristyle, formerly the central courtyard of the palace.
 Now the main square and open-air hall for the Split Summer Festival each July, it’s the perfect spot to sip a kava (coffee) at one of the crowded cafés and gaze up at the lofty Corinthian columns around you.

 It’s so atmospheric that it’s easy to imagine toga-clad Romans sauntering past the columns.

-On the east side of the square, a black granite sphinx that Diocletian looted from Egypt guards the entrance to what was his mausoleum.
+On the east side of the square, there’s a black granite sphinx that Diocletian looted from Egypt.
+It guards the entrance to what was his mausoleum.

 Certainly, it is a striking attraction, popular with the hordes of tourists milling about.
 On the main doors of the octagonal building, beautifully carved walnut and oak panels from the 13th century reflect the life of Christ.
 Inside, there are decorative friezes, gold and silver artefacts, baroque paintings and an intricate Romanesque pulpit.